Vincenzo Florio Sr.: Business career

-He pioneered in tuna fishing and its canned preparation in Palermo.
+Vincenzo immediately set a much faster pace in the family business, considerably expanding the scope of his activities well beyond the drug and spice shop.
+In 1830, he began to buy shares in the tuna fishery, which he won entirely at auction in 1838.
 In 1841, Vincenzo rented all the tuna fishing grounds, then an important sector of activity in Sicily, at the Aegadian Islands, launching what would become one of the most lucrative business activities of the Florio family.
-Historians attribute Vincenzo Florio with introducing in Sicily the system of fishing with fixed nets and conservation under oil, thus increasing his trade and financial wealth.
+Vincenzo Florio has been attributed with introducing in Sicily the system of fishing with fixed nets and its canned preparation under oil, thus increasing his trade and financial wealth.
 In addition, he also bought shares in a Sicilian-British marine insurance company.

-In 1832 he established a factory of Marsala wine (Cantina Florio) in Marsala.
-His winery was in between the ones of John Woodhouse and Benjamin Ingham (1784-1861), the original British pioneers in the Marsala wine trade.
+In 1832, he established a factory of Marsala wine (Cantina Florio) in Marsala.
+His winery was in between the ones of John Woodhouse and Benjamin Ingham (1784–1861), the original British pioneers in the Marsala wine trade.
 Florio became the first Italian producer of Marsala wine.
 He built splendid cellars in the town's tuff rock in which to produce and conserve the wine.